 Is there a compelling reason why we should care about quantum computation?
 It may sound like an extravagant way to compute something that can be computed anyway.
 Indeed, your standard laptop, given enough time and memory, can simulate pretty much any physical process.
 In principle, it can also simulate any quantum interference and compute everything that quantum computers can compute.
-The snag is, this simulation, in general, is very inefficient.
-And efficiency does matter, especially if you have to wait more than the age of the Universe for your laptop to stop and deliver an answer!17
+The snag is that this simulation is, in general, very inefficient.
+And efficiency does matter, especially if you have to wait more than the age of the Universe for your laptop to stop and deliver an answer!31

 In order to solve a particular problem, computers (classical or quantum) follow a precise set of instructions called an algorithm.